sebastian-nagel/sitemap-performance-test/README.md

        -i sitemaps.txt
   ```

-3. test the sitemap parser
+3. test the sitemap parser, e.g.,

   ```
   ./run.sh -Dwarc.index=false \
-           -Dsitemap.useSax=true \
            -Dsitemap.strict=false \
            -Dsitemap.partial=true \
+           -Dsitemap.lazyNamespace=true \
+           -Dsitemap.extensions=true \
            sitemaps.warc.gz
   ```

 4. set properties to modify the tests
-  - `sitemap.useSax` (if true) use the SAX parser instead of the DOM parser
   - `sitemap.strict` (if true) check URLs whether they share the prefix (protocol, host, port, path without filename) with the sitemap URL
-  - `sitemap.partial` (if true) relax the SAX parser to return also a parsed sitemap if the document is truncated or broken and was only partially parsed
+  - `sitemap.partial` (if true) relax the parser to return also a parsed sitemap if the document is truncated or broken and was only partially parsed
+  - `sitemap.strictNamespace` (if true) check sitemap namespaces, ignore XML elements which are not in the `http://www.sitemaps.org/schemas/sitemap/0.9` namespace
+  - `sitemap.lazyNamespace` (if true) check namespace but allow legacy namespaces
+  - `sitemap.extensions` (if true) enable support for sitemap extensions (news, image, video, etc.)
   - `warc.index` (if true) read the WARC file(s) ahead and index the records in a Map <url,record>.
 This causes some overhead in CPU time and memory but allows to parse sitemap indexes recursively.
+  - `warc.parse.url` parse a single sitemap identified by URL.